 The Basic Skills examination includes three subtests: Reading, Writing and Mathematics.
 Examinees may take one, two or all three subtests at one test appointment.
 However, it is advisable to take one at a time.
-It is also advisable to access the sample questions and practice tests, which are available at the MTLE website and in the MTLE/Praxis Center in the Education Building (EB-B113-C).
+It is also advisable to access the sample questions and practice tests, which are available at the MTLE website and in the MTLECenter in the Education Building room A-131.

 All Basic Skills examinations are computer based tests.

 Approximately 48 multiple choice questions

 Approximately 33 multiple choice questions and two written assignments

 Approximately 50 multiple choice questions

 Up to 1 hour

 Up to 1 hour and 30 minutes

 |Reference Materials Available During Subtest||None||Written assignment directions||Formulas/Constants page|

 *There is also an annual registration fee of $50.00, paid once per program year, September 1 - August 31, regardless of the number of tests taken during that year.